Stampeders down Blue Bombers 29-10 - Red Deer Advocate

-WINNIPEG — Kamar Jorden scored a pair of touchdowns as the Calgary Stampeders kept their dominance in Winnipeg alive with a 29-10 victory over the Blue Bombers on Friday.
+Jorden scored his fourth and fifth touchdowns Friday as the undefeated Calgary Stampeders beat the Winnipeg Blue Bombers 29-10.

+“I feel like I’m getting to it,” Jorden said.
+“But I’ve got a lot of work to do to even be considered to be one of the top guys.
+I feel I’ve got a good start.”

+He scored on a one-yard run early in the second quarter and grabbed a 21-yard pass in the end zone from Bo Levi Mitchell to start the fourth quarter for a 26-10 lead.

 The Bombers haven’t defeated the Stampeders at home since July 10, 2009.
 Calgary has won 17 of its last 18 games against Winnipeg, including the last seven in a row since 2015.

-Winnipeg receiver Julian Feoli-Gudino caught a 20-yard TD pass from Matt Nichols and kicker Justin Medlock was good on a 24-yard field goal, extending his career-high streak to 24.
+Winnipeg receiver Julian Feoli-Gudino caught a 20-yard TD pass and kicker Justin Medlock was good on a 24-yard field goal, extending his career-high streak to 24.
 He also made one convert.

 Bombers defensive back T.J.
 Heath had a pair of interceptions, including one that nixed a Calgary two-point convert attempt.

-Note: Note to readers: This is a corrected story.
-A previous version said that Calgary lost James Vaughters to injury